 - Ensure total development of children through “Purposeful Play” strategies at the Foundation Stage.

 - Build self-confidence and self-awareness, enabling independent learning.

-- Establish a firm foundation of knowledge, skills and understandings in the core curricula of Language, Mathematics, Social Studies, and Science, through enhanced cross-curricula opportunities that link to Art, PE, Humanities, and ICT.
+- Establish a firm foundation of knowledge, skills, and understanding, of the core curricula subjects, such as Language Arts, Mathematics, Social Studies, and Science, through an enriched cross-curricula that integrates Art, PE, and ICT.

-- Implements diversity, and identifies potential in each student, enabling them to realise their full potential.
+- Implement diversity and identify potential in each student, to enable realisation of their full potential

-- Collaborates openly with parents, encouraging them to actively contribute to their child’s learning
+- Collaborate openly with parents, so they may actively contribute to their child’s learning

 - Provide a safe and secure environment, supporting our culture, morals, and values